Online Reputation Management Survey

 Monitoring your online presence takes time and attention to detail.
 If your strategy relies on irregularly monitoring a handful of top sites, you risk missing negative feedback that could influence potential customers.
 Online reputation management tools can lift the burden of monitoring a wide range of sites, allowing you to view all your feedback in one place.

 What’s stopping you from putting more effort into online reputation management?

 - Time is stopping 50% of respondents from putting more effort into online reputation management

 With half of respondents being deterred from expending effort on their online reputation due to time constraints, a significant proportion of businesses are failing to live up to the expectations of local shoppers when it comes to reviews.

-The average consumer reads 10 reviews before trusting a business, with 57% wanting a business to have at least a four-star review rating before using them – could businesses that don’t meet these expectations risk putting off customers?
+The average consumer reads 10 reviews before trusting a business, while only 53% would consider using a business with less than 4 stars – could businesses that don’t meet these expectations risk putting off customers?

 Another block for businesses is the availability of budget for online reputation management.
 Rather than outsourcing or hiring an employee to spend a day a week on your online reputation, it’s worth looking into the affordable tools available to help limit the amount of time spent.
 Tools shouldn’t have to break the bank.

 Just a handful of respondents said they were held back because they didn’t believe consumers trusted online reviews.

 In the next 12 months, how much of a priority will online reputation management be for your business?

 - 77% of businesses are making online reputation management a priority in the next year